kasodeep/inheritance-project/README.md

 ## 📝Description
 Our project is a comprehensive tool designed to benefit a wide range of users, including students, analysts, and anyone seeking efficient information retrieval.
 We have developed a YouTube video summarizer coupled with an important slides generator, packaged in the form of PDFs.

-1. This feature enables users to extract key points and summaries from YouTube videos.
+1.This feature enables users to extract key points and summaries from YouTube videos.
 It condenses lengthy videos into concise and easily digestible summaries.

 2.Our tool automatically identifies significant slides within a presentation or lecture video.
 It extracts these slides and compiles them into a PDF document for easy reference.